lekoala/silverstripe-cms-actions/README.md

 You can also use the HasPrevNextUtils trait to add navigation in your utils as well.

+### Custom prev/next record

+By implementing PrevRecord and NextRecord and your DataObject, you can override the default logic provided by SilverStripe.

+Prev/next records can be tricky to manage, if you have grid state issues, using nested gridfields and stuff like that.
+Using PrevRecord and NextRecord provide a simple mean without dealing with state problems.

 ## Adding actions to a GridField row

 You can create new row actions by extending the `GridFieldRowButton`